Two awards won by Hong Kong Productivity Council

 HKPC executive director Mohamed Butt said: "HKPC is delighted to continue to receive recognition from the local business community for R&D projects jointly developed with its partners to enhance work efficiency and quality of life.

 "HKPC is committed to putting innovative ideas into practice and bringing long-term benefits to all walks of life and the community.
-These awards once again reaffirm the importance of
+These awards once again reaffirm the importance of collaboration among the Government, industry, academic and research sectors for the development of Hong Kong into an international innovation and technology hub.

-"HKPC will continue to work with its partners to develop more innovative technology applications to enhance the competitiveness and productivity of the industry and contribute to a smarter and sustainable future
+"HKPC will continue to work with its partners to develop more innovative technology applications to enhance the competitiveness and productivity of the industry and contribute to a smarter and sustainable future.”

 Co-developed with the Civil Engineering and Development Department (CEDD) of the HKSAR Government and Hyder-Meinhardt Joint Venture, “Edge-AI Powered Multi-Sensor Aerial Inspector for Tunnel Surface” is Hong Kong’s first tunnel inspection system based on drone and on-board AI processing technologies.